Aliases for MGAT5 Gene

 GeneCards Summary for MGAT5 Gene

-MGAT5 (Mannosyl (Alpha-1,6-)-Glycoprotein Beta-1,6-N-Acetyl-Glucosaminyltransferase) is a Protein Coding gene.
-Diseases associated with MGAT5 include hepatocellular carcinoma and bile duct carcinoma.
-Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include acetylglucosaminyltransferase activity and alpha-1,6-mannosylglycoprotein 6-beta-N-acetylglucosaminyltransferase activity.
+MGAT5 (Alpha-1,6-Mannosylglycoprotein 6-Beta-N-Acetylglucosaminyltransferase) is a Protein Coding gene.
+Diseases associated with MGAT5 include Hepatocellular Carcinoma and Colorectal Cancer.
+Among its related pathways are N-Glycan biosynthesis and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include acetylglucosaminyltransferase activity and alpha-1,6-mannosylglycoprotein 6-beta-N-acetylglucosaminyltransferase activity.
 An important paralog of this gene is MGAT5B.